-The Scheme will apply to all offsets generated after 1 January 2017 (which is the intended date for implementation of the Scheme). amount to double benefits.
-Entities in the renewable energy sector have strongly opposed the exclusion and Legislature has indicated that it will reconsider it in relation to small and medium sized renewable energy projects.
+The Scheme will apply to all offsets generated after 1 January 2017 (which is the intended date for implementation of the Scheme).

 The Designated National Authority within the DoE (initially tasked with administering CDM projects under the UNFCCC) will administer the proposed Scheme and manage registering Offset Projects on a South African registry.
 This will include assessing Projects to ensure they comply with local eligibility criteria prior to implementation or transfer of certified emission reduction (CERs) to the South African registry, registering projects and issuing offset certificates.